Coping with Grief and Loss – Tip 2

 When to Seek Professional Help for Grief

 If you recognize any of the above symptoms of complicated grief or clinical depression, talk to a mental health professional right away.
 Left untreated, complicated grief and depression can lead to significant emotional damage, life-threatening health problems, and even thoughts of suicide.
-But treatment can help you get better.
+Treatment can help you get better.

 Contact a grief counsellor or professional therapist if you: